How to Wash and Whiten Pillows

 How to Dry Pillows After Washing

-Depending on what type of pillows you have you’ll need to adjust the dryer settings appropriately-down pillows need to be dried on the air only cycle while synthetic pillows can be dried on low heat.
-(Do NOT dry foam pillows-hang them to dry!)
+Depending on what type of pillows you have you’ll need to adjust the dryer settings appropriately-down pillows need to be dried on the air cycle while synthetic pillows can be dried on the low heat setting.
+(Do NOT dry memory foam pillows in the dryer-hang them outdoors or in a place with good air circulation to air-dry!)

-Add a couple of clean tennis balls to the dryer to help fluff the pillows as they dry.
+Add a couple of tennis balls (clean of course) or wool dryer balls to the dryer to help fluff the pillows as they dry.
 If possible, lay your pillows out in the sun after running through the dryer.
 (I learned that from my friend Kelly over at View Along the Way in her article about how she keeps white slipcovers clean with kids!)

 When’s the last time you cleaned your pillows?